 But to keep food on the table and to meet stakeholder expectations, many companies and entrepreneurs must continue to move forward even during a global crisis.
 Businesses trying to operate in this landscape have tons of questions:

 What do we do next?
 How do we pivot?
 How do we continue to tell our story?
 Where do we cut expenses?
+How do we keep employees engaged?
 What should we do with our marketing budget and resources moving forward?

 My advice: Create.